roadwarriorslive/Pipulate/README.rst

 Things about OAuth2 you should eventually know
 ****************************************

-Upon first-run, Pipulate asks you once for access once and never again until things goes wrong and you have to login again.
+Upon first-run, Pipulate asks you once for access and then not again until things goes wrong and you have to login again.
 We've all seen Google forget passwords you've asked it to remember before, sending you instead to the browser for re-authentication (sometimes with double-verify).
 Same thing here.